GerarC/Pop/README.md

 To achieve this languages I know that  I'll search a lot of references for the code, structure and lang ideas.
 In order to recognize that, in the resources section there are all the references I remember to write.

-My greates reference and inspiration to begin this travel has been [Tsoding](https://www.youtube.com/@TsodingDaily).
+My greatest reference and inspiration to begin this travel has been [Tsoding](https://www.youtube.com/@TsodingDaily).

 ## Compile